 Were Dalits barred from voting in Uttar Pradesh?

-New Delhi, Apr 11: The election office here dismissed as "rumour" the allegations levelled by the BSP and the SP that some Dalit voters were prevented from casting ballots in a booth in Uttar Pradesh's Bijnor Lok Sabha constituency.
+New Delhi, Apr 11: The election office here dismissed as "rumour" the allegations levelled by the Bahujan Samaj Party (BSP) and the Samajwadi Party (SP) that some Dalit voters were prevented from casting ballots in a booth in Uttar Pradesh's Bijnor Lok Sabha constituency.

 The BSP has alleged that they had received reports of Dalits being prevented from reaching polling booths in "various" places in the state.